10 Best Tours and Day Trips in Amman

 Umayyad Desert Castle Jordan|©JANVELL

-To explore primitive architecture and art, nothing beats escaping on a private tour to the Umayyad Desert Castles.
+To explore primitive architecture and art, nothing beats escaping on a private excursion to the Umayyad Desert Castles.
 It's an hour and a half from Amman, so you can wake up early and head out in search of new adventures that will transport you back to medieval times.
 It is not as crowded as other monuments, so you can walk around and enjoy its interior to the fullest.

 Its name is due to its great height, as in the past they were shopping centers, caravan stations and even pavilions.
 It is an ideal place to explore the traditions and culture of the city, as well as take a look at the mosaics and sculptures that decorate its interior.
 Additionally, the Jordanian desert is notable for its rustic landscape, as well as the oases scattered around what was once the famous crossroads of Syria, Jerusalem, Arabia and Iraq.